curl/everything-curl/curl.md

-# 2. the cURL project
+# 2. The cURL project

 A funny detail about open source projects is that they're called "projects", as if they were somehow limited in time or ever can get done.
 The cURL